CodeYourFuture/curriculum/org-cyf-itp/content/onboarding/success/index.md

 +++
 title = 'success'
-description = 'How do we know we have completed User Focused Data?' layout = 'success' emoji= '✅' menu_level = ['module']
+description = 'How do we know we have completed Onboarding?' layout = 'success' emoji= '✅' menu_level = ['module']